St. Patrick's Catholic Church (Glynwood, Ohio)

-St. Patrick's Church is an historic Roman Catholic church in Glynwood, an unincorporated community in Moulton Township, Auglaize County, Ohio, United States.
+St. Patrick's Church is a historic Roman Catholic church in Glynwood, an unincorporated community in Moulton Township, Auglaize County, Ohio, United States.
 Located north of U.S. Route 33 between St. Marys and Wapakoneta, the church was built in 1883 in the Gothic Revival style.
 It is one of many large Catholic churches in a region of rural western Ohio known as the "Land of the Cross-Tipped Churches," which was settled by primarily Catholic immigrants during the nineteenth century.

 Establishment

 The parish was founded as St. Thomas' Church in the community of Six Mile in 1857.
 While most Catholic churches established in Auglaize and Mercer counties during this time were primarily German, St. Thomas' was established by Irish settlers.
 Mass was celebrated in private homes until a leading member donated land for a cemetery and church, which was built in 1860.
 Starting in the 1840s, the church was served by priests of the Society of the Precious Blood who were based at Minster, approximately 15 mi to the south.